jblindsay/whitebox-tools/readme.txt

 ******************

 Version 1.0.1 (XX-XX-20XX)
+- Added the MultiscaleElevationPercentile tool.
+- Added the AttributeCorrelationNeighbourhoodAnalysis tool.
 - Added the RadialBasisFunctionInterpolation tool, which includes a thin-plate spline mode.
+- Added the RasterPerimeter tool to measure the perimeter of raster polygons.
+- Modified the LidarRbfInterpolation tool to improve efficiency.
+- Fixed an issue with how floating point attributes were written in Shapefile attribute tables.

 Version 1.1.0 (09-12-2019)
 - Added the BreachDepressionsLeastCost tool, which performs a modified form of the Lindsay